tildedave/universal-react-without-node/README.md

 # Disclaimer

 I wouldn't run this code in production!
 Even if you *can* do these things, should you really?
 (I have no idea!)
 This project came out of a feeling that it would be great if the React ecosystem supported a more diverse set of server-side technologies - why should you be locked in to a node.js solution on your backend?
-This repo provides the homomorphisms from your isomorphic views into the server-side language of your choice.
+This repo provides the homomorphisms from your JavaScript views into the server-side language of your choice.

 ## Other Things I've Found